How to Embed a YouTube Video in WordPress – Classic Editor and Gutenberg

 <iframe> element and some other attributes, you will have to do it in the text block.

-That completes all the different ways of adding YouTube video into your WordPress page or post.
+That completes all the different ways of adding YouTube video into your WordPress site.
 Try it out to make your content appear more colorful, attractive and informative!